 Overall Rating: 8.5 Night Girls out of 10

-Synopsis: We begin with Bruce back in his Batman outfit, in a straight jacket and buried alive in a coffin.
-We see an entry in the black casebook stating that the thing about the Batman is that he thinks of everything.
+Synopsis: We begin with Bruce back in his Batman outfit, in a straight jacket, and buried alive in a coffin.
+We see an entry in the black casebook stating that the thing about Batman is that he thinks of everything.

 We flashback to Bruce in Nanda Parbat having just finished undergoing the Thogal ritual.
-Bruce states that during the Thogal ritual that he hallucinated about past, present and future events.
+Bruce states that during the Thogal ritual, he hallucinated about past, present, and future events.
 And that Bruce even came to an end to the future and arrived at a place that is not a place.